 The nominee receives the whole amount pledged as well as the fund value as a death benefit.
-As a result, the total at risk is equal to the guaranteed amount.
+As a result, the total risk is equal to the guaranteed amount.
 The sum of the insured and the fund amount is what is paid in this situation.
 Due to the substantial significant benefit of the life coverage amount upon the death of the policyholder, the premium is greater for these types of ULIPs.
-The beneficiary would acquire 90 lakh (40 lakh amount guaranteed + 50 lakh funds value) - with reference to the same example as used above.
+The beneficiary would acquire ₹90 lakh (₹40 lakh amount guaranteed + ₹50 lakh funds value) - with reference to the same example as used above.

 The mortality charges in ULIP are determined by parameters such as the country’s life expectancy ratio, the policyholder’s age, gender, financial condition, living area, and employment, in addition to the sum at risk.
-The formula for calculating the monthly mortality fee in ULIP is:
+The formula for calculating the monthly mortality fee in ULIP is as follows:

 Mortality charge = [Mortality rate (for attained age) * Sum at Risk/1000] * 1/12

-To summarise, after learning everything there is to know about mortality charges in ULIP and knowing how to calculate mortality charges in ULIP, it appears to be a great investment choice that provides you with two in one benefits.
+After learning everything, there is to know about mortality charges in ULIP and knowing how to calculate mortality charges in ULIP, it appears to be a great investment choice that provides you with two-in-one benefits.
 Besides, the eight most essential types of charges in ULIP are apparently what to look out for when purchasing ULIP insurance.
 However, it is important to remember that these ULIP charges differ from one insurance company to the next.

-Alongside, it is essential to know the tax benefits of investing in ULIP under Sec 80C of the Income Tax Act.
+Alongside this, it is essential to know the tax benefits of investing in ULIP under Section 80C of the Income Tax Act.